LizzyFox-code/BrgContainer/README.md

 m_BatchHandle.Upload(currentInstanceCount); // set and upload currentInstanceCount instance count
 ```

-**Destroy batch and remove it from BRG Container**:
+**Destroy the batch and remove it from the BRG Container**:
 ```c#
 m_BatchHandle.Destroy();
 ```

-#### A batch instance data buffer
+#### The batch instance data buffer
-A batch instance data buffer (BatchInstanceDataBuffer) provides some API and allow:
+The batch instance data buffer (BatchInstanceDataBuffer) provides some API:
  - read instance data by index and material property id
  - write instance data by index and material property id
  - set current instance count (by default it is zero)

-P.S.: A batch instance data buffer supports of a Burst package.
+P.S.: The batch instance data buffer supports of the Burst package.

 **Read instance data**:
 ```c#